TahaMunir2/RISC-V-RV32IM-FPGA/teamstatement.md

 **Performance measurement:** Comparing cycle counts between our single-cycle, pipelined, and out of order superscalar implementations on real hardware to validate our theoretical performance analysis.

-**Further MMIO and Outputs** We currently only use them for LED's the 7-segment display, and the timer; however, there are many more implementations that we can have with these concepts, for example, we can make use of the switches on the DE-10 lite.
+**Further MMIO and Outputs:** We currently only use them for LED's the 7-segment display, and the timer; however, there are many more implementations that we can have with these concepts, for example, we can make use of the switches on the DE-10 lite.

 The architectural decisions we made such as tag-based register renaming, negative-edge timing for same-cycle wakeup and others are all techniques used in commercial processors.
 Our design demonstrates that the gap between educational implementations and real-world processor design is smaller than it appears.
 We are grateful that this course provided us with the foundational tools and knowledge to pursue these ambitious goals.
 We are excited to continue exploring advanced computer architecture and look forward to building on this foundation in future work.